tkhamez/neucore/README.md

 - PHP with Composer (see Vagrantfile for necessary additional extensions)
 - Node.js + npm
 - MySQL/MariaDB
-- Apache (dev should also works with PHP's build-in server)

-Set the webserver's document root to the "web" directory.
+- Apache (dev should also works with PHP's build-in server).
+Set the document root to the "web" directory.

 ### Install dev